New data study!What Restaurant Employees Want

 Having an optimal shift schedule means your restaurant is never over or understaffed.
 You have just the right amount of staff on shift to deliver superb customer service, while controlling labor costs.

 But creating optimal schedules can be tricky.
-Not only are there many different types of shifts to choose from, but there are even more shift patterns—500 to be exact.
+Not only are there many different types of shifts to choose from, but there are dozens of possible shift patterns to consider.

 On top of that, you also have to choose your scheduling method, balance business and staff needs, and remain attuned to any compliance issues.